Step 5 - Check out the Web Store

 To buy the item click on the Add to Shopping Cart button, which takes you to the shopping cart page:

-Again notice that this store isn't 100% customized at this point and the Ship CD link is not really appropriate.
+Again notice that this store isn't 100% customized at this point and the Ship Disk link is not really appropriate.
 We'll come back to this later in the customization section.
 Next you can place the order by clicking on the Place Order button.
 You can fill your customer information into this form as shown here:

-Note that there's an error on the form - I forgot to type in a password and last name - which results in an error message at the top of the form and also a marking of the field in question.
+Note that there's an error on the form - I forgot to type in a password - which results in an error message at the top of the form and also a marking of the field in question.
 To correct I fill in a password which is mapped to the profile record kept for this customer.
 The password is linked to the the email address to allow the user to log on to his profile for repeat orders.
 The user is also assigned a permanent cookie that will automatically reattach to this profile.
 Note that the profile contains no sensitive information (ie. credit cards etc.).

 The next form redisplays the order information and prompts for payment info: